 Exporting groundnuts (peanuts) to Europe

 In Europe, about 550,000 tonnes of groundnuts are consumed each year.
 Most groundnuts find their way into Europe through the Netherlands.
 Imports continue to grow.
 Specific market opportunities can be found in the growing markets of Central Europe and Eastern Europe.
-Food safety certification supported with frequent laboratory tests and joined with corporate social responsibility (CSR) standards can additionally provide a great advantage to European markets suppliers.
+Food safety certification supported with frequent laboratory tests and joined with corporate social responsibility (CSR) standards can additionally provide a great advantage for suppliers to European markets.

 Contents of this page

 - Which European markets offer opportunities for exporters of groundnuts?